-- 29. Out of scope supply is a supply which is not within the ambit or boundary of GST.
+- 30. Out of scope supply is a supply which is not within the ambit or boundary of GST.
 Thus, GST is not applicable on such supply.
-Examples of out of scope supply are: - Non business supply; - Supply of goods made outside Malaysia; - Supply of services made by a person who does not belong in Malaysia other than the supply of imported services; - Business below threshold; - Government supply except selected prescribed services; - Supply by statutory bodies and local authorities with respect to regulatory and enforcement functions; and
+Examples of out of scope supply are: - (a) Non business supply; - (b) Supply of goods made outside Malaysia; - (c) Supply of services made by a person who does not belong in Malaysia other than the supply of imported services; - (d) Business below threshold; - (e) Government supply except selected Government supplies prescribed in the GST (Application To Government) Order 2014; and - (f) Supply by statutory bodies and local authorities with respect to regulatory and enforcement functions.